Artanemus/SCM_BuildMeAClub-R/README.md

 #### 09.12.2023

 BMAC now is a universal SCM database builder.
-It checks for specific folders, installed upon installation of the application.
+It looks for specific folders located in the `BMAC_SCRIPTS` sub-folder (located in the application's install directory).
 An additional button has been added that lets you choose what version to build.

 ---